 When the costs are that low, solar panels pay for themselves relatively quickly in lower utility bills.
 For residential home solar power projects, Droz says the payback period is typically five to six years.
 A similar project without any local incentives would take roughly twice as long to pay for itself.
 For businesses, the incentives are even bigger, and the payback period can be less than two years.
 Quite the bargain, says Droz: “Very few investments will return your money in a couple of years and continue to save thousands of dollars each year for 25-plus years.”

 Getting the rules right.
-While incentives are enticing, they’re not the only factor in small-scale solar’s growth, says Jim Kennerly, a solar policy analyst at the North Carolina Solar Center.
+While incentives are enticing, they’re not the only factor in small-scale solar’s growth, says Jim Kennerly, a senior policy analyst at the North Carolina Clean Energy Technology Center.
 “Incentives are important, but they’re going to become less important than rules.
 Rules are what will allow you to sell your power,” he says.
 Most utility companies allow homeowners to connect to the utility’s grid and sell their excess power.
 Related policies include interconnection standards (technical, legal and procedural requirements that customers and utilities must abide by), net-metering regulations (which essentially allow you to “bank” your excess electricity production on the grid), and feed-in tariffs (long-term contracts with a utility to buy your power at a set price).

 No set of renewable energy incentives or policies can be taken for granted.
 Even net metering, which enjoys widespread support and is now available in 43 states, is starting to meet resistance from some utilities.
 To keep these policies in place — and spread them to more locations — people who support solar power will have to continue arguing that such policies are a good idea.